 YWCA Kitsap County operates the A.L.I.V.E.
 (Alternatives to Living in a Violent Environment) Domestic Violence Emergency Shelter Program – the only state-certified domestic violence shelter in Kitsap County.
-The 13-bed confidential shelter provides emergency living and support to individuals and families fleeing an immediately dangerous situation for up to 90 days – sometimes longer depending on the need.
-Although it is communal living, the shelter is structured in a way that permits people of all genders to reside within the shelter.
+The 13-bed confidential shelter provides emergency living and support to individuals and families fleeing an immediately dangerous situation for up to 30days – sometimes longer depending on the need.
+Although it is communal living, the shelter is structured in a way that permits women and children to reside within the shelter.

 YWCA provides a trauma-informed environment and approach to services.
 All guests receive ongoing case management to assess needs and create a plan for next steps in centering safety.
 This includes building on the resiliency of survivors through YWCA programs, empowerment-based advocacy, and identifying individual pathways for healing.